 On the flip side, I’ve witnessed communicators who keep their organization afloat with amazing and inspiring work during scary and emotionally trying times.

 The best thing you can do right now is to prepare.
 Here’s how.

-Have a frank conversation with administration about disaster preparedness.
+Have a frank conversation with the administration about disaster preparedness.
 They might feel uncomfortable having this conversation but make it clear that it’s necessary so that you can perform your job in the best way possible.
-Make decisions about how you’ll handle a crisis while you are calm and rational, because rationality and calm will fly out the window the minute a serious crisis threatens your library.
+Make decisions about how you’ll handle a crisis while you are calm and rational because rationality and calm will fly out the window the minute a serious crisis threatens your library.

 Create a system-wide disaster communications plan.
 If your library doesn’t have one in place yet, now is the time to decide how a crisis will be handled.
 Your library should assign employees to serve on a crisis communications team.
 This team will be responsible for gathering and disseminating information to internal and external audiences, including staff and the media.

 Decide who will be authorized to speak to the media on behalf of the library.
 Ideally, you’ll have one main spokesperson and a backup.
 Try to limit it to two people, or you’ll risk losing control of your message.
 The spokespeople need to be comfortable in front of a TV camera, credible, knowledgeable about the library, articulate, calm, and able to work with other agencies to coordinate responses.

 When it happens, be sure to communicate with your staff first, then the media.
 But do so quickly.
 Don’t wait until you know all the facts about your situation.
 By then, rumors will spread through social media by your customers and your co-workers and you’ll lose control of your narrative.
 If you don’t talk first and fast, reporters will start looking for workers and customers to interview.